VirtoCommerce/vc-platform/docs/v2.0/dev_docs/Getting-Started/Installation-Guide/Installing-on-Windows/02-installation-windows-on-premises-precompiled-binaries.md

 ![Resetting default credentials](./media/03-resetting-default-credentials.png)

 This is it!
-Your demo platform is good to go.
+Your platform is good to go.